52 Saskatchewan Rural Municipalities have declared agriculture disaster

 “We urge all levels of government, industry stakeholders, and the public to unite in support of the affected communities, and to extend a helping hand to ensure their resilience and recovery,” continued Orb.

-SARM continues to work collaboratively with both levels of government agencies, agricultural organizations, and local communities to develop strategies for drought management, including enhanced water conservation measures and improved infrastructure for water storage and delivery.
+SARM continues to work collaboratively with government agencies, agricultural organizations, and local communities at both levels to develop strategies for drought management, including enhanced water conservation measures and improved water storage and delivery infrastructure.

 SARM has been working with the Saskatchewan Cattlemen’s Association to develop drought resources.
 These resources can be found here: https://www.saskbeef.com/drought-information-resources